Paperback-iOS/website/src/help/faq/README.md

 ---

 ### App crashes after trying to download a manga
-Downloading manga currently does not work and breaks the app.
-You will need to delete and reinstall the app to fix this issue.
+Downloading manga did not work on earlier version of the app.
+You will need either to delete and reinstall the app or  update to the latest TestFlight build to fix this issue.

 ---